 A fretless guitar has little sustain and soft or dull sound and is difficult to play in tune.
-It has its own beauty, though.
+It has its beauty, though.

-A violin fingerboard with not frets is more challenging to play.
+A violin fingerboard with no frets is more challenging to play.
 It is more difficult to play in tune because it is the exact placement of the finger on the board that gives the pitch of the note with absolutely no room for error.
 The soft edge of the fingers, as opposed to frets, is mitigated by the use of a bow to sustain the notes.

 So more room to put fingers on the guitar board makes it easier undoubtedly.
-It gives a logical aspect to guitar playing by its space layout that guitarists can look out and memorize its structure.
+It gives a logical aspect to guitar playing through its space layout so that guitarists can look out and memorize its structure.
 On the violin, there is so little room, and the board is at such an angle that having a look is not possible at all.
 Learning violinists get that logic by hearing and feeling alone before memorizing.
-This gives the board logical structure definitely more difficult to learn on the violin.
+This gives the board’s logical structure more difficult to learn on the violin.
 And that is why putting stickers on the violin board for children is of little interest, if any.

-There are rare instances of violin with frets, maybe as rare as fretless guitars.
+There are rare instances of violins with frets, maybe as rare as fretless guitars.
 Those fretted electric violins are some kind of prototypes that I haven’t had the chance to try out though I would have loved to.
-In any case, the frets cover two-thirds of the board but no more because the board shrinks in a way frets would be too close from one another to put fingers in between on the upper part of the board.
+In any case, the frets cover two-thirds of the board but no more because the board shrinks in a way frets would be too close to one another to put fingers in between on the upper part of the board.

 Harmony and polyphony on the left hand on the guitar and the violin